NNMD 4991. Research. 4 Hours.

 Provides an overview of the distinctive features of nanotechnology and their application to biomedical problems.
 Includes active participation of students in the classroom through in-depth discussion sessions, presentations, and a group project.
 Taught by Northeastern faculty and guest speakers.

 NNMD 5272.
 Nanomedicine General Seminar.
 1 Hour.

 Offers an opportunity to prepare and present a research seminar focused on applications of nanosystems in biology and medicine.
-Prereq.
-Senior or graduate standing.
+May be repeated without limit.

 NNMD 5274.
 Nanomedicine Advanced Seminar.
 1 Hour.